 And where to enjoy one of the best views of Seville?
 Definitely from the modern Metropol Parasol viewpoint, which is open until late at night.

-Read more tips on the best things to do in Seville.
+☞ Read our guide and tips on what to visit in Seville.

 7. Córdoba – the city of flowers